Comprehensive Guide to Roof Eaves (Styles, Standards, & More)

 1) Box Eaves:

-These eaves have a simple, straight design, extending horizontally from the roof’s edge.
+These eaves have a simple, straight design, extending horizontally from the roof’s edge, offering a more decorative and formal appearance.
 They are clean and minimalistic in appearance, making them suitable for modern and contemporary architectural styles.

 2) Open Eaves: